datastax/release-notes/DSE_6.0_Release_Notes.md

 # Release notes for DataStax Enterprise 6.0
 DSE 6.0.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
+Components that are indicated with an asterisk (*) (if any) are known to be updated since the prior patch version.

 ## DataStax Enterprise 6.0.14
 26 October 2020